kannans89/ES6Repo/04_ES6_SyntaxChanges/04_02_arrow.md

 ```

+The above example passes an anonymous function as a parameter to the predefined `setTimeout` function.
+The `setTimeout` function will callback the anonymous function after 1 second.

-output is shown after 1 second
+The following output is shown after 1 second:

 ```html
 Learning at TutorialsPoint is fun!!